tsdat/tsdat/docs/tutorials/vap_pipelines.md

         interval: 10min
 ```

 The two variables we're pulling from the ingest pipeline are "lat" and "lon".
-It's good practice to specify the file regex (gps) with starting and ending breaks (.*)
+It's good practice to specify the file
-on the first indent.
+regex (gps) with starting and ending breaks `(.*)` on the first indent.
+On the next indent, we'll specify the variable
-On the next indent, we'll specify the variable ingest "name" and "data_converters" key.
+ingest "name" and "data_converters" key.

 Note that all VAP functional is incorporated into the Tsdat workflow via DataConverters.

-The DataConverter (DataTransform) classname we want to use is
+The DataConverter (DataTransform) classname we want to use is `tsdat.transform.BinAverage`.
+The other built-in options
- `tsdat.transform.BinAverage`.
-The other built-in options are `NearestNeighbor` and `Interpolate`.
+are `tsdat.transform.NearestNeighbor` and `tsdat.transform.Interpolate`.

 ```yaml
 data_vars: